-There have been plenty of rumours circulating about Chinatrust Brothers 林威助 (Lin Wei-Chu)’s retirement since the beginning of this season, as the 38 years old veteran had spent majority of the 2017 season in the farm team, despite hitting .411/.470/.667 over 30 games.
+There have been plenty of rumours circulating about the Chinatrust Brothers’ 林威助 (Lin Wei-Chu) retirement since the beginning of this season, as the 38 years old veteran spent majority of the 2017 season in the farm team, despite hitting .411/.470/.667 over 30 games.

 Today via the press release, the aging outfielder have announced his retirement after 15 years of professional baseball.
 The upcoming farm league championship series will be Lin’s final series as a professional player.

 Lin went through the Japanese education system and participated in 2002 NPB draft.
-With his potential and the raw power his displayed back in high school and university, Lin was drafted in the 1st round by the Hanshin Tigers.
-Throughout his 11 years of NPB career Lin posted a combined record of .264/.298/.414 in 33 games.
+With his potential and the pure raw power his displayed back in high school and university, Lin was drafted in the first round by the Hanshin Tigers.
+Throughout his 11 years of the NPB career, Lin posted a combined record of .264/.298/.414.

-Due to pre-exisintg shoulders and knees injuries, Lin was mostly used as a pinch hitter during his time with the Tigers.
-However, when he is healthy enough to play a full season he’s able to put out solid number, as in 2007 season Lin posted .292/.321/.455 with 15 HR.
+Due to pre-existing shoulder and knee injuries, Lin was mostly used as a pinch hitter during his time with the Tigers.
+However, when he is healthy enough to play a full season he was able to put out solid number, in 2007 season Lin posted .292/.321/.455 with 15 HR.

-In 2017, with Brothers management leaning heavily on using younger players and the case of overflowing in outfield talents.
-Lin’s top team game time was cut significantly from 95 games in 2016 to merely 7 games in 2017.
+In 2017, with the Brothers management leaning heavily on using younger players and the case of overflowing of the outfield talents.
+Lin’s top team game time was cut significantly from 95 games in 2016 to merely seven games in 2017.

 A few days before the retirement announcement.
-Lin met with the Brothers GM to discussed his role within the organisation going forward.
+Lin met with the Brothers’ general manager to discussed his role within the organisation going forward.
 The organisation originally planned to have a retirement ceremony for Lin, but the idea was rejected.

 According to Brothers GM, there’s talks of Lin becoming a coach for Brothers, but nothing is set in stone yet.